Fifteenth Doctor: In television

-Gatwa first appears as the Fifteenth Doctor in the 60th anniversary special episode "The Giggle", appearing in the final third of the story as the Fourteenth Doctor (David Tennant) appears to regenerate but instead "bi-generates", introducing the new Doctor as a separate physical entity.
+Gatwa first appears as the Fifteenth Doctor in the 60th anniversary special episode "The Giggle".
+He appears in the final third of the story as the Fourteenth Doctor (David Tennant) appears to regenerate but instead "bi-generates", introducing the Fifteenth Doctor as a separate physical entity.
 The two Doctors team up to defeat the malevolent deity the Toymaker (Neil Patrick Harris), and later use the remaining power of the latter's lingering reality-warping domain to duplicate the TARDIS.
-The Fifteenth Doctor shares some words of wisdom with his predecessor, who returns the favour by wishing him luck, before setting off for new adventures in his version of the TARDIS.
+After speaking with his predecessor, the Fifteenth Doctor sets off for new adventures in his version of the TARDIS.